 Mistakes happen, and there were a few made in the research, editing, and production of Always Something Doing and of Scollay Square.
 The ones of which I am aware are listed here.
 If you believe you have spotted any others, feel free to bring them to my attention in an email.

-P.T.
+2) An error in research led to the following, also in ASD, at the top of page 30, where P.T.
 Barnum is incorrectly identified as a co-owner of Austin & Stone's Dime Museum.
 Mr. Barnum, who had great success with Dime Museums in New York and elsewhere, was not connected with Austin &Stone's in Boston.
 (In fact, he was good friends with Moses Kimball, who owned the competing Boston Museum on Tremont Street, and was therefore disinclined to such a venture.)

-Lilly Ann Rose's receipt from Simpson's Loan Company is identified as being for a diamond necklace.
+4) On page 79 of the Arcadia book, Lilly Ann Rose's receipt from Simpson's Loan Company is identified as being for a diamond necklace.
 It is for a watch.

 Copyright © 2024 David Kruh - All Rights Reserved.

-These are links to some non-literary interests and experiences:
+Here are more links to some other interests and experiences:

 Powered by GoDaddy